grammyjs/website/site/docs/resources/faq.md

 Some important reasons why we like Deno more than Node.js:

-- It's simpler and faster to get started.
+- It’s simpler and faster to get started.
 - The tooling is substantially better.
 - It natively executes TypeScript.
 - No need to maintain `package.json` or `node_modules`.